 RAIN makes catalytic investments to positively transform the lives of over 6MM people in Africa through a wide range of water-based initiatives, including

 RAIN improves community access to water and sanitation while promoting improved hygiene behaviors for positive impacts on health and development.

 RAIN projects promote efficient and sustainable use of water for economic development.

 RAIN projects help in conserving or restoring water quantity and quality in critical water basins that provide upstream economic services and downstream community water supply.

 Projects are tailored to address each community’s specific needs, harnessing resources from a network of over 300 partners, including governments, the private sector and civil society.

-Empowering women and youth
+Enabling women and youth empowerment

 by creating economic opportunities for employment, entrepreneurship and skill generation related to WASH services, productive use of water and watershed protection.